hotosm/fmtm/CONTRIBUTING.md

 There are many ways to contribute to the Field Mapping Tasking Manager (FMTM):

-## Report bugs and suggest improvements:

-The [issue queue](https://github.com/hotosm/fmtm/issues)) is the best way to get started.
-There are issue templates for BUGs and FEATURES that you can use, or you can create your own.
-Once you have submitted an issue, it will be assigned one label out of the following [label categories](https://github.com/hotosm/osm-export-tool/labels).
-If you are wondering where to start, you can filter by GoodFirstIssue label.

 ## Testing

 As we are in the process of building the prototype, we would really welcome your input in testing and sharing your feedback.
-More information to follow.
+If you are alos interested in coordinating field testing session, do reach out!

 ## Code contributions

 Create pull requests (PRs) for changes that you think are needed.
 We would really appreciate your help!

+If we are specifically looking for input from developers with Python skills and familiarity with Fast API.

+## Report bugs and suggest improvements:

+The [issue queue](https://github.com/hotosm/fmtm/issues)) is the best way to get started.
+There are issue templates for BUGs and FEATURES that you can use, or you can create your own.
+Once you have submitted an issue, it will be assigned one label out of the following [label categories](https://github.com/hotosm/fmtm/labels).
+If you are wondering where to start, you can filter by GoodFirstIssue label.

 ## Thank you!